geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 It's because A should cancel out with A, right?
 Now you replace A with B with the same min and max.
 It shouldn't cancel out.

 ##### **Geohot** [[00:48:09](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2889)]
 Well, yeah, I know.
-But I'm saying, okay, so like if you have it for...
+But I'm saying, okay, so like if you have it for..
 If you ask it what the max, the min is of A plus B, A plus 3, you can say that the min is A plus 3 and the max is A plus 3, right?
 Maybe it doesn't work.
 No. I don't know.
 I don't know.
 This is hard to think about.
 Okay.
 Anyway.
 Anyway, we should make sure that we're dealing with all those cases, too.
 Maybe it's actually just through simplification.
 We have to look at add chains better and stuff.

 ##### **Chenyu** [[00:48:35](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2915)]
 Yeah.
 Okay.